-As of March 31, 2020, we had approximately \$95.9 million in cash, cash equivalents and short-term investments, as compared to approximately \$98.1 million as of December 31, 2019, a decrease of approximately \$1.7 million.
-The decrease was primarily attributable to payments associated with funding our operating expenses during the three months ended March 31, 2020.
+As of September 30, 2020, we had approximately \$72.8 million in cash, cash equivalents and short-term investments, as compared to approximately \$98.1 million as of December 31, 2019, a decrease of approximately \$25.3 million.
+The decrease was primarily attributable to payments associated with funding our operating expenses during the nine months ended September 30, 2020.

 In September 2019, we entered into a \$60.0 million term loan credit facility with MidCap.
-At closing, \$10.0 million was funded to us in an initial tranche.
+At closing \$10.0 million was funded to us in an initial tranche.
 We accessed the second \$10.0 million tranche from our term loan credit facility with MidCap which we received in May 2020.
-The facility provides the company with access to an additional \$40.0 million which is subject to the achievement of certain customary conditions.
+The facility provides the Company with access to an additional \$40.0 million which is subject to the achievement of certain customary conditions.
+In August 2020, we entered into a Sales Agreement with Jefferies, pursuant to which we may sell, through Jefferies, up to an aggregate of \$65.0 million in shares of our common stock.
+In October 2020, we received \$2.1 million representing payment for a milestone under our collaboration agreement with Daiichi.

 In October 2018, we entered into an exclusive license and supply agreement with Kissei to develop and commercialize fostamatinib in all current and potential indications in Japan, China, Taiwan and the Republic of Korea, in which we received an upfront payment of \$33.0 million.
-In January 2019, we entered into an exclusive commercialization license agreement with Grifols to commercialize fostamatinib for the treatment, palliation, or prevention of human diseases, including chronic or persistent ITP, AIHA, and IgAN in Europe and Turkey, in which we received an upfront payment of \$30.0 million, with the potential for \$297.5 million in payments related to regulatory and commercial milestones, which includes a \$20.0 million payment received in February 2020, comprised of a \$17.5 million for EMA approval of fostamatinib for the first indication and a \$2.5 million creditable advance royalty payment due upon EMA approval of fostamatinib in the first indication in chronic ITP.
-We will also receive stepped double-digit royalty payments based on tiered net sales which may reach 30% of net sales of fostamatinib.
+In January 2019, we entered into an exclusive commercialization license agreement with Grifols to commercialize fostamatinib for the treatment, palliation, or prevention of human diseases, including chronic or persistent ITP, AIHA, and IgAN in Europe and Turkey, in which we received an upfront payment of \$30.0 million, with the potential for \$297.5 million in payments related to regulatory and commercial milestones, which includes a \$20.0 million payment received in February 2020, comprised of a \$17.5 million for EMA approval of fostamatinib for the first indication and a \$2.5 million creditable advance royalty payments based on tiered net sales which may reach 30% of net sales of fostamatinib.
 In return, Grifols receives exclusive rights to fostamatinib in human diseases, including chronic ITP and AIHA in Europe and Turkey.
 We retain the global rights to fostamatinib outside the Kissei, Grifols and Medison territories.

 In December 2014, we entered into a sublease agreement with an unrelated third party to occupy a portion of our research and office space.
 This sublease agreement was amended in February 2017 to sublease additional research and office space.
 Effective July 2017, the sublease agreement was amended primarily to extend the term of the sublease through January 2023.
-During the three months ended March 31, 2020, we received approximately \$1.3 million of sublease income and reimbursements.
-We expect to receive approximately \$12.9 million in future sublease income (excluding our subtenant's share of facility's operating expenses) through January 2023.
+During the nine months ended September 30, 2020, we received approximately \$4.0 million of sublease income and reimbursements.
+We expect to receive approximately \$10.7 million in future sublease income (excluding our subtenant's share of facility's operating expenses) through January 2023.